Rust API Overview

 SELECT … FOR UPDATE SKIP LOCKED.
 One worker owns one execution at a time. - Run —

-TaskHandler::run()is called.
-Eachctx.step()call checkszart_stepsfor an existing result.- Step hit — stored result deserialized and returned without calling the closure.
+DurableExecution::run()is called.
+Eachzart::step()call (or direct.awaiton a step) checkszart_tasksfor an existing result.- Step hit — stored result deserialized and returned without calling the step logic.

 - Complete — execution status set to